-For these reasons, it’s imperative that academic institutions make every effort to meet FERPA requirements.
+For these reasons and more, it’s imperative that academic institutions make every effort to meet FERPA requirements.

-To help you better understand what constitutes a FERPA violation — and what doesn’t — let’s look at a few examples of non-compliance:
+To help you better understand what constitutes a FERPA violation — and what doesn’t — let’s look at a few examples of FERPA violation scenarios:

 - A school shares a letter of recommendation from a teacher or professor with a student’s potential employer

 - A vendor that the school works with grants an unauthorized individual access to a student’s education records